Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 1,1

 Required in all children <5 years of age, and 5 years and older if medical risk factors.
-If providing catch-up for children who have medical risk factors: <12 months – 4 doses required, and 12-59 months – 2 doses required.
+If 3 doses given <12 months, give booster dose at 12 months.
+Also recommended for adults 70 years and older.
+If providing catch-up for children with medical risk factors: <12 months – 4 doses required, and 12-59 months – 2 doses required.
 Dosing interval is 1 month for <12 months age or 2 months for 12 months of age and older.

-People with medical risk factors as above.
+Additional doses in people with medical risk factors.
 See Immunisation Handbook.

 Varicella (VV)